Costwise

 Guide prices per tree, scaled with the same regional multipliers as the calculator.
 Not quotes.

-London and the South East run above the national figures; access to the tree matters more than location.
+The South East and London run above the national figures; access to the tree matters more than location.

 Common questions